 In July 1998, Lexicon issued a warrant to purchase 249,999 shares of common stock at an exercise price of \$2.50 per share, in connection with the grant to the Company of an option to lease additional real property.
-The warrant expires on April 15, 2003.
-Amortization of the remaining balance of \$155,000 on the lease option was expensed in 2000 upon the Company's completion of a synthetic lease agreement under which the lessor purchased the optioned real property under an arrangement providing for its lease to the Company (see Note 10).
+Amortization of the remaining balance of \$155,000 on the lease option was expensed in 2000 upon the Company's completion of a synthetic lease agreement under which the lessor purchased the optioned real property under an arrangement providing for its lease to the Company (see Note 9).
+The warrant was exercised in 2003 by way of a cashless exercise, resulting in the issuance of a total of 117,784 shares of common stock.

 In connection with the acquisition of Coelacanth in July 2001, Lexicon assumed Coelacanth's outstanding warrants to purchase 25,169 shares of common stock.
 The warrants expire on March 31, 2009.
 The fair value of the warrants was included in the total purchase price for the acquisition.
-As of December 31, 2002, warrants to purchase 16,483 shares of common stock, with an exercise price of \$11.93 per share, remained outstanding.
+As of December 31, 2003, warrants to purchase 16,483 shares of common stock, with an exercise price of \$11.93 per share, remained outstanding.